 Tryg, a Scandinavian insurance company, began a project called Rosa in 2018, with the cooperation of Boost.ai.
 The ultimate objective?
 To build a tool that would eliminate many of the unnecessary layers within its internal operations.

-In terms of solving queries, the success story is more or less the same as all other case studies we have seen prior.
+In terms of solving queries, the success story is more or less the same as all other case studies on insurance chatbots we have seen prior.
 Processing becomes automated, and this allowed human agents to solve more complex issues with better focus and prospects.